Department of Computer Science

 Research Professors

-Jay Aikat, Jan-Michael Frahm, Ashok Krishnamurthy, David Luebke, Dinesh Manocha, David A. Plaisted, Diane Pozefsky, Michael K. Reiter, F. Donelson Smith, Mary Whitton.
+Jay Aikat, Jan-Michael Frahm, Ashok Krishnamurthy, David Luebke, Dinesh Manocha, David A. Plaisted, Diane Pozefsky, Michael K. Reiter, F. Donelson Smith, Mary C. Whitton.

 Research Associate Professors